JoostBerkhout/PyKDA/docs/index.md

 Welcome to the Python package `pykda`.
-It implements the Kemeny Decomposition Algorithm (KDA) from [Berkhout and Heidergott (2019)](https://research.vu.nl/ws/portalfiles/portal/104470560/Analysis_of_Markov_influence_graphs.pdf) which allows to decompose a Markov chain into clusters of states, where states within a cluster are relatively more connected to each other compared to states outside the cluster.
+It implements the Kemeny Decomposition Algorithm (KDA) from [Berkhout and Heidergott (2019)](https://research.vu.nl/ws/portalfiles/portal/104470560/Analysis_of_Markov_influence_graphs.pdf) which allows to decompose a Markov chain into clusters of states, where states within a cluster are relatively more connected to each other than compared to states outside the cluster.

 KDA uses the Kemeny constant as a connectivity measure.